 In addition to being accepted at some of the most prestigious universities in the world including WPI, MIT, Harvard, Johns Hopkins, Brown, Dartmouth, and Yale, Mass Academy students are regularly at the forefront of regional, state, national, and international competitions and exhibitions.
 Students have also been honored in the Boston Globe Scholastic Art and Writing Contest, the Massachusetts All-State Band, and the American Invitational Mathematics Examination, among others.
 Check out the links below to learn about some of their recent accomplishments.

-Mass Academy Team Wins Congressional App Challenge
+Mass Academy Senior Wins Congressional App Challenge

 “The curriculum at Mass Academy is geared toward project-based learning, and encourages students to apply their knowledge to solve real world problems.
 We are extremely proud of all our students, and are thankful for the support from our legislators, which helps provide these opportunities to allow our students to excel and showcase their work,” said Michael Barney, Director of Mass Academy of Math and Science.